leolwin999/leolwin-site/src/pages/about.md

 Anyway, I didn’t write this to be a sob story.
 The real reason for this blog is to share what I’ve been learning on my tech journey.

-And I’m not some professional but just a skid.
+And I’m not professional, just a skid.

 Thanks for stopping by.
 Hope you find something helpful while you're here. 🤗